Coronary Microvascular Dysfunction (CMD)

 Assessing for Coronary Microvascular Dysfunction (CMD)

-A comprehensive physiology assessment (with Resting full-cycle Ratio (RFR), Fractional Flow Reserve (FFR), IMR and CFR) of the epicardial arteries and the microvasculature can provide patients with persistent angina an accurate diagnosis to improve outcomes.1
+A full physiology assessment (with Resting full-cycle Ratio (RFR), Fractional Flow Reserve (FFR), IMR and CFR) of the epicardial arteries and the microvasculature can provide patients with persistent angina an accurate diagnosis to improve outcomes.1

 Catheter Engagement